taemin6697/taemin6697.github.io/contents/publications.md

-Towards a More Sophisticated Multimodal Generative MLLM(2024)

-(Currently being implemented and researched)
+Efficient Generative Multimodal Integration(EGMI): Enhancing Alignment in MultimodalLarge Language Models for Comprehension and Generation